knstmrd/LINN/README.md

-A list of various (interesting and not necessarily practical) things done with neural networks.
+List of Interesting Neural Networks: A list of various (interesting and not necessarily practical) things done with neural networks.
 Open for suggestions and additions.

 # Images